allenJynRoyston/ngImgForce/README.md

-And add this chunk of code in your controller to handle the image upload:
+And add this chunk of code in your controller to handle the image conversion:
 ```
 app.controller('testController', ['$scope', function($scope) {
       $scope.myImage='';